(8 votes, average: 4.75 out of 5)

 Secure Sockets Layer (SSL) protocol is a common application of a pair of private, public keys for securing communications over the web.
 These protocols use public and private keys to launch a secure connection between the central server and the client-server.

-Implementing public-key authentication for SSH involves many technical details in practice, but the basic idea is to use the user’s private key to authenticate them to the remote computer, and the remote computer uses the corresponding public key to verify the user’s authenticity.
+Implementing public-key authentication for SSH involves many technical details.
+Still, the basic idea is to use the user’s private key to authenticate them to the remote computer, and the remote computer uses the corresponding public key to verify the user’s authenticity.

-Ethereum and other blockchain platforms widely use a pair of public and private keys to sign transactions and prove ownership of a blockchain account securely.
+Ethereum and other blockchain platforms widely use public and private keys to sign transactions and prove ownership of a blockchain account securely.

 The user signs the transaction with their private key to prove the ownership of their blockchain account.
 The network uses the parallel public key to establish the authenticity and integrity of the transaction.
-These platforms use a pair of public and private keys to sign transactions securely.
+These platforms use public and private keys to sign transactions securely.

 These are some of the places where public-private keys are used.